Experience

 Guidelines for Work Experience Used to Obtain Educational Credit

-The following guidelines apply to work experience used to meet the educational requirement:
+The following guidelines apply to educational experience:

 Qualifying Foreign Country